axeluhl/sailing-analytics/wiki/cook-book.md

 `/opt/mongodb/bin/mongoexport --port 10202 -d winddb -c WIND_TRACKS -q "{'REGATTA_NAME': 'ESS 2013 Muscat (Extreme40)'}" > tmp/ess2013-muscat-wind.json`

+### Import to MongoDB

+Importing requires data to be in JSON format (as exported by mongoexport).
+To make sure that old entries just get updated and not overwritten you must use the --upsert parameter.

+`/opt/mongodb/bin/mongoimport --port 10202 -d winddb -c WIND_TRACKS --upsert tmp/ess2013-muscat-wind.json`

 ### Hot Deploy Java Packages to a running Server

 Sometimes you need to deploy code to a running OSGi server without restarting the whole process.
 To ease this process the script buildAndUpdateProduct.sh provides an action called _hot-deploy_.
 To deploy a changed package you first need to know the fully qualified name.
 In most cases (for com.sap* packages) this corresponds to the package name (e.g. com.sap.sailing.gwt.ui).
 To hot-deploy the package _com.sap.sailing.server.gateway_ one can use the following call: